tranvictor/tranvictor.github.io/_posts/2015-03-02-weird-thing-about-Rails-date.md

 image: "/images/date_api.png"
 ---

 Rails has excellent support for timezone which brings developers conveniences working with time.
-Two of the most well-known API for `date` is `Date.tomorrow` and `Date.yesterday`.
+Two of the most well-known API for `date` are `Date.tomorrow` and `Date.yesterday`.

 About a month ago, I got into a problem that I had to use those APIs to determine a particular time point belongs to yesterday, today, or tomorrow.
 At that time, I thought about 3 APIs `Date.yesterday`, `Date.today` and `Date.tomorrow` with no doubt.
 They must have worked correctly as they sound.
 However, they actually dont!